quentinbrohan/quentinbrohan/README.md

-### Hell-O, I'm Quentin
+### Hell-O, I'm Quentin !
-#### a passionnate front-end React developer from France with a graphic designer background
+#### A passionnate front-end React developer from France with a graphic designer background

-🔭 I’m currently working on Dylt, an app to discover new music shared between users.
+🔭 I’m currently working on [Dylt](https://github.com/quentinbrohan/dylt), an app to discover new music shared between users.

 📌 Last project: [O'Vacances, plan your vacation with friends](https://github.com/quentinbrohan/o-vacances) as a React Developer, teaming up with Symfony Devs for back-end.\
 **Stack**: React, Redux, Symfony RESTful API, deployment on AWS EC2.\